hamidc10/BlockChain_cs646/README.md

 ## HOW TO RUN THE CODE
-Open up your terminal and get to the folder called: "src"
+Open up your terminal and get to the folder called: */src/*

 Then make sure that inside you find:
     * block.py
     * transaction.py
     * main.py